Caitlin-Goodger/ENGR302MonteCarlo/architecture_design/architecture-design.md

 Amateur rockets are often designed in OpenRocket.
 OpenRocket gives the ability to simulate rockets while altering some parameter variables as a suggestion for the rocket’s performance.
 After a rocket has been built, it can be precisely measured to give a more accurate simulation to allow for smaller, finalising adjustments, including moving the centre of mass.
 Automation can allow follow this process to be sped up and determine to a higher confidence of the safety of the flight.

-The rocket uses a PID (Proportional Integral Derivative) controller to keep it fixed on an axis.
-Normally, parameters of PID are difficult to obtain due to the short period of time that the rocket motors are burning.
-Simulation can allow for estimate parameters for the PID controller.

 ### Client

 Andre Geldenhuis is the client for this project.
 He has experience with rockets and experience working with similar projects.
 He can be reached in the Customer Channel on Mattermost.
 He also has occasionally Q&A sessions during ENGR301 Lectures and can be reached during those times with questions.
 He can also be reached at andre.geldenhuis@vuw.ac.nz.